Surpris/langchain-streamlit-app/README.md

 ## Remarks on using the scripts in this repository

-You have to set your OpenAI key somewhere, e.g., your envronmental PATH.
+You have to set your OpenAI key so that the `openai` module can find it.
+One way is to set it to your environmental PATH.

 For UNIX: